sammy007/open-ethereum-pool/docs/PAYOUTS.md

 And so on.
 Repeat for every account.

-After payout session, payment module will perform `BGSAVE` (background saving) on Redis.
+After payout session, payment module will perform `BGSAVE` (background saving) on Redis if you have enabled `bgsave` option.

 ## Resolving Failed Payments (automatic)